maxsauers13/STFW/Nan_log.md

 - player can pick up items(only for PickUp type items), item image will show in the panel at the bottom
 - player can find their information at bottom right corner
 - player can consume the item and the item will disappear
+- NEED TO DO: 1. be able to drop the item  2. chest